jph6366/tide-pool/README.md

 # Tide-Pool :ocean:

 ## About
-Every Component in a Demo [tide-pool](https://tide-pool.pages.dev/)
+Every Component in a Demo [tide-pool](https://tide-pool.pages.dev/) Storybooked Component List [storybook-tidepool](https://67d84670b91c3a0fa31f09e3-ddbeapkbul.chromatic.com/)

 Tide-pool is a sandbox BRX project, built in [Typescript 4.9](https://www.typescriptlang.org) using [React](https://reactjs.org/).
 - The goal of this project is to re-implement [GMRT MapTool](https://github.com/mgds/gmrtMapTool) ( try it out [here](https://www.gmrt.org/GMRTMapTool/)) in the modern web development toolings below and further extend by integrating open source web gis technologies.